 CLIMBING MONTE GRAPPA

 When I started this site in 2001, few cyclists outside of the Veneto Region had climbed Monte Grappa, and it was practically unknown to the rest of the cycling world.
 (It was of course known throughout Italy for the terrible battles and heroic exploits of World War 1).
 In 2010, on occasion of the Giro d'Italia's first visit to the mountain since the 80's, I wrote an article about it for CyclingNews, prophetically entitled Monte Grappa, a Mountain Whose Time Has Come.
-Thanks to the exposure provided by three Giro d'Italia stages in recent years, it is now world famous and on many cycling tour companies' routes.
+Thanks to the exposure provided by three Giro d'Italia stages in recent years and a decisive double climb in 2024, it is now world famous, the subject of articles and videos, andis on many cycling tour companies' routes.
 Its time has indeed come!

 Monte Grappa is the mountain of the Veneto people, and "fare il Grappa," to do Grappa, is the obligatory climb and right of passage of every local cyclist.
 The oldest person to do it is a 90-year-old area resident, Feruccio Lunardon.
 Another local rider, the late Ginesio Ballan, climbed Monte Grappa 2100 times!
 It's the tradition of Paduan cyclists to climb the mountain on June 13, the day dedicated to their city's patron, St. Anthony.
 The worst time to climb the mountain is on the weekend, when thousands of cars, motorcycles, scooters, and buses crowd the roads and belch out fumes.